sengorajkumar/gpu_graph_algorithms/README.md

 ## Bellman Ford GPU Implementation
 Implement and study the performance in three different flavors of the algorithm
-- [x] Version 1 - One thread to each vertex (to relax all outgoing edges of each vertex)
+- [x] Version 1 - One thread to each vertex (to relax all outgoing edges of each vertex) - Number of Blocks is determined based on input nodes.
+More threads & each thread doing less work
-- [ ] Version 2 - One thread for each edge.
-Slight variation of version 1
+- [ ] Version 2 - Introduce stride inside kernel.
+Fixed number of blocks.
+Less threads and each thread doing more work
 - [ ] Version 3 - Have a boolean flag to check whether to continue till V-1 rounds or terminate early.

 ## References